claws/buildbot-prometheus/README.rst

 ``buildbot-prometheus`` is a Python package that provides a Prometheus metrics exporter for buildbot.

-This package is build for Buildbot version 0.9.
+This package is built for Buildbot version 0.9 and installs as a *reporters* Buildbot plugin.

 Installation